 Eternal Sunshine of the Spotless Mind (2004) is regarded as one of the greatest films of the 21st century.
 Written by Charlie Kaufman and directed by Michel Gondry, the film is a transcendental balance between sci-fi and romance.

 One day, introverted Joel Barish (Jim Carrey) takes an impromptu trip to Montauk.
 He crosses paths with the extroverted Clementine Kruczynski (Kate Winslet).
 On the train back, they begin a conversation and soon after, a relationship.

-As the film progresses, it is revealed that Joel and Clementine were partners previously, but had their memorised erased of each other at a firm called Lacuna, Inc. Symbolically, the name ‘lacunar’ links to the term ‘lacunar amnesia’, the condition where someone loses the memory of a specific thing or event.
+As the film progresses, it is revealed that Joel and Clementine were partners.
+However, they had their memorised erased at a firm called Lacuna, Inc. Symbolically, the name ‘lacunar’ links to the term ‘lacunar amnesia’.
+This is the condition where someone loses the memory of a specific thing or event.